 The Lonely Child project is a work-in-process that was initiated in January 2017.
 The core members of the project are Soprano Stacie Dunlop, Composer/Arranger/Musical Director Scott Good and Circus Artists Angola Murdoch (LookUp Theatre) and Holly Treddenick (Femmes de Feu Creations) and creative consultant Sara Porter.
 It is a 4-stage creation project:

-For the first stage (March 2019) a new arrangement has been created of Claude Vivier’s Lonely Child (originally composed for soprano and chamber orchestra) by composer/arranger Scott Good for singer (soprano Stacie Dunlop), pre-recorded instrumentals, and reimagines it in a dramatic setting by animating the role of the child sung by soprano Stacie Dunlop, while his dream world is brought to life through the choreography of aerialists Angola Murdoch and Holly Treddenick.
+For the first stage (March 2019) a new arrangement was created of Claude Vivier’s Lonely Child (originally composed for soprano and chamber orchestra) by composer/arranger Scott Good for singer (soprano Stacie Dunlop), pre-recorded instrumentals, and reimagines it in a dramatic setting by animating the role of the child sung by soprano Stacie Dunlop, while his dream world is brought to life through the choreography of aerialists Angola Murdoch and Holly Treddenick.

 A stunning example of modernist composition, Lonely Child is an account of both affirmation and tragedy.
-A grant was received from the Canada Council of the Arts to support the initial exploration/creation stage of this project, with the first workshop stage being completed in March 2019.
-A second grant was received from the Canada Council of the Arts to support the next stage of the projects development that will include the addition of 8 instrumentalists (string quartet, double bass, percussion and 2 accordion) and concentrate on refinement of the choreography and integration of the instrumentalists to the piece.
+A $7,500 grant was received from the Canada Council of the Arts to support the initial exploration/creation stage of this project, with the first workshop stage being completed in March 2019.
+A second grant for $18,000 was received from the Canada Council of the Arts and to support the next stage of the projects development that included the addition of 8 instrumentalists (string quartet, double bass, percussion and 2 accordion) and concentrated on refinement of the choreography and integration of the instrumentalists to the piece.